-- The DSL and Deputy DSL will undertake child protection and safeguarding training at least every 2 years - In addition, they will update their knowledge and skills at regular intervals and at least annually (for example, through e-bulletins, meeting other DSLs, or taking time to read and digest safeguarding developments) - They will also undertake Prevent awareness - Our DSL and Deputy DSL undertake multi-agency training, this provides opportunities to develop further their knowledge and skills to work with a wide range of safeguarding themes that our children and families can be affected by locally.
+- The DSL and deputies will undertake child protection and safeguarding training at least every 2 years - In addition, they will update their knowledge and skills at regular intervals and at least annually (for example, through e-bulletins, meeting other DSLs, or taking time to read and digest safeguarding developments) - They will also undertake Prevent awareness - It is desired that our DSL and deputies when capacity permits, undertakes multi-agency training, this provides opportunities to develop further their knowledge and skills to work with a wide range of safeguarding themes that our children and families can be affected by locally.
 The three safeguarding partners, HSCP provides a local offer of such training on their website.
 HSAB and HSCP training and resources | Hertfordshire County Council